project-akri/akri/docs/user-guide.md

     watch kubectl get pods,services,akric,akrii -o wide
     ```

-### Modifying your Akri installation
+### Modifying your Akri installation or deploying customized Akri Configuration
 See the [Modifying a Akri Installation document](./modifying-akri-installation.md) for more information on how to modify
-your already deployed Akri installation.
+your already deployed Akri installation or specify a custom Akri Configuration.